ArjunCodess/men2-predictor/README.md

 | Median imputation | 92.86% | 90.20% | -3.33% |
 | Zero imputation | 93.81% | 86.27% | -2.38% |

-**Why include CEA?** Because the highest-accuracy model benefits from it.
-Removing CEA lowers LightGBM-expanded accuracy from **96.19%** to **92.86%**, while XGBoost-original keeps its screening-safe **100% recall** either way.
+**Why include CEA?** Because the highest-accuracy simulation model benefits from it.
+Removing CEA lowers LightGBM-expanded accuracy from **96.19%** to **92.86%**, while XGBoost-original keeps **100% recall** either way.
 See [detailed rationale](reports/cea_imputation_validation.md).

 Run the study: `python src/cea_validation_study.py --m=lightgbm --d=expanded`

 ## About The Project

-**The 20k Rs Question:** In India, MEN2 genetic testing costs INR 19,000-20,000 (~$225 USD) - a prohibitive barrier that prevents families from accessing life-saving diagnosis.
-This research explores whether we can save those "20k Rs people" with just routine blood tests and clinical features, using machine learning to predict MTC risk without expensive genetic sequencing.
+**Benchmark question:** This research began with a practical, emotionally direct question: **Can we save those 20k Rs people with just a simple blood test?** In India, genetic testing for MEN2 costs INR 20,000 (~$225 USD), putting life-saving diagnosis out of reach for most families.
+This research asks: *can machine learning on routine blood biomarkers (calcitonin, CEA) and clinical features predict MTC risk without expensive genetic sequencing?* The study answers that question as a reproducible benchmark, while explicitly testing genotype-aware and genotype-blind models, CEA imputation uncertainty, and synthetic-augmentation limits.

 MEN2 (Multiple Endocrine Neoplasia type 2) is a rare hereditary cancer syndrome caused by RET gene mutations.
 This project developed machine learning models to predict MTC (medullary thyroid carcinoma) risk across **14 RET variants** using clinical and genetic features from **149 confirmed carriers** across 10 peer-reviewed research studies.

 **Scientific Contribution:** This work provides a reproducible rare-disease ML benchmark showing that synthetic augmentation changes performance in a strongly model-dependent way.
-Augmentation improves triage-style accuracy substantially, while the safest zero-miss screening behavior comes from **XGBoost on original data**.
+Augmentation improves simulated accuracy substantially, while the primary literature-derived result comes from **XGBoost on original data**.

-## Clinical Performance
+## Benchmark Performance

-### Recommended Model for Screening
+### Primary Original-Data Model

-**XGBoost on the paper-only dataset** — Zero-miss option for safety-critical workflows.
+**XGBoost on the paper-only dataset** - primary exploratory literature-derived benchmark.

 | Metric                   | Value     |
 | ------------------------ | --------- |